fullstaq-ruby/infra/docs/infrastructure-bootstrapping.md

  1. Go to the `fullstaq-ruby-hisec` Google Cloud project.
  2. Go to Security ➜ Secret Manager.
- 3. Create a secret with the name `fullstaq-ruby-ci-bot-server-edition-ci-pat` and insert the personal access token.
+ 3. Create a secret with the name `fullstaq-ruby-ci-bot-server-edition-pat` and insert the personal access token.

 ### Install Github Actions secret